 - within 10 metres of outdoor sporting venues during under 18s events

-- in all areas of train stations, covered bus shelters and raised platform tram stops
+- on public transport and in all areas of train stations, covered bus shelters and raised platform tram stops

 - within the grounds of, and within four metres of an entrance to, all Victorian childcare centres, kindergartens (or preschools) and primary and secondary schools